nailgarba/LogitechLEDApp/README.md

 # LogitechLEDApp

 Customized Logitech light controller application.
-Allows for light controls beyond what is offered by Logitech Ghub application.
+Allows for light controls beyond what is offered by Logitech GHub application.

-This application was built using C++ and the logitech SDK in Visual Studio.

 The application can be launched via the LED App.exe file.
 Please also check the Logitech LED Program Presentation.pdf for more details.

+This application was built using C++ and the logitech SDK in Visual Studio.

 The primary source file used for the application can be found in LogitechLEDApp/Src/G910_SAMPLEDlg.cpp file.
 There you will find the functions responsible for applying light controls to the application.

 ---DESCRIPTION